NATS

 Publish observability data to subjects on the NATS messaging system

-status: beta delivery: best effort acknowledgements: yes egress: stream state: stateless
+status: stable delivery: best effort acknowledgements: yes egress: stream state: stateless

 Configuration